Genre: Historical Documentary

 It’s really been a long time coming when I would actually review something involving the Congolese Genocide, and it felt important to talk about this in detail even in the context of a film review.
 I first heard about Leopold II only a few years ago and I certainly didn’t learn about him in school all the way from elementary to even the university level even though I had to take two history courses as gen eds during my tenure as a student.
 As some of you may or may not know by now, I took a DNA test just a couple of years ago and found out that one of the biggest African ethnic samples I got was Congolese, so I saw these atrocities in a new light.
 Sure, I’m considered to be biracial given that I have a white dad, but my maternal side of the family descended from African-American slaves and I even wondered if the people still on the continent were distant relatives of mine that became afflicted by Leopold’s reign of terror.
 Anyone who calls me biased in that regard is missing the point.
 To paraphrase Dave Chappelle in his 8:46 stand-up special, how is it that someone can kill several million people (more on that later) and not feel like they were going to get the wrath of God on them?
 It sickens me with how he got away with genocide and how people don’t care about that blight in history.
 I swear there are people who believe that it didn’t count as a genocide because Black people died which is beyond fallacious.
 Doing my own independent research even several months prior to watching this documentary was so disheartening with how Christianity was weaponized against the victims, how there were biracial babies that were products of the colonizers raping the Congolese women as well as being kidnapped, or how hundreds of them were taken as part of a human zoo in Belgium (Boma-Tervuren, The Journey really gets into detail about that horrific event and it’s an extra on this DVD).
 Congo: White King, Red Rubber, Black Death makes the argument that the modern-day DRC is still exploited despite that genocidal monarch being dead for over a century now and it’s certainly true.
 Several of those minerals and resources are still there and the Congolese aren’t getting a fair market value.
 Want to know what is a top mineral right now?
 Cobalt.
 Do you own a smartphone or tablet?
 Chances are there’s some Congolese cobalt in it.
 Once again, the people in the country are shortchanged in that regard.
 It doesn’t just have to be just gold, diamonds, rubber, or cobalt.
 Even parts of the culture are infringed upon.
 Since the DRC has five official languages and one of them is Swahili (See where I’m going with this?), Mickey Mouse even had to get a piece of the Congolese pie when they trademarked a very common phrase involving a certain “problem-free philosophy”, so they can sue anyone who uses it the wrong way in their eyes.
 How much is really different compared to the 19th or early 20th century when it comes to exploiting the Congo let alone Africa?
 These facts only made this doc more timeless to watch.

 This was a documentary I needed to see and I think there was a lot of truth in it.
 Congo: White King, Red Rubber, Black Death was a very sobering look at this forgotten hellish historical event and more people should know about it.
 Most of the research was quite strong and the interviews were powerful.
-There was good production more often than not and the figures in this film did a great job with handling this sensitive issue.
+There was good production more often than not and the figures in this film did a great job of handling this sensitive issue.
 However, parts of it were downplayed and I wasn’t a fan of how some things were portrayed.
-The Congolese Genocide should be mentioned in schools and in mainstream history books and it’s a giant tragedy that I didn’t know about this until after I graduated college regardless of me being of Congolese descent or not.
-I would still recommend this documentary even with some of it’s issues.
+The Congolese Genocide should be mentioned in schools and in mainstream history books and it’s a giant tragedy that I didn’t know about this until after I graduated college regardless of whether I was of Congolese descent or not.
+I would still recommend this documentary even with some of its issues.

 KOBOSANA TE (“NEVER FORGET” in Lingala)!